 Teresa Gane – Supervision and Operational Coordinator

-When a friend persuaded me to try yoga for the first time (he was training as an instructor and needed people to teach) I went up to him at the end of the session and asked: “I don’t get it, who wins?”
-He looked at me like I was from another planet but having come from a background where competitive sport (sailing and tennis) was part of family and school life, it honestly took me years to realise that non-striving is okay.
-Even now, when mindfulness and yoga practices are part of everyday life, I need a gentle reminder of this.
+When a friend persuaded me to try yoga for the first time, I went up to him at the end of the session and asked: “I don’t get it, who wins?!”
+I came from a background where competitive sport (sailing and tennis) was part of family and school life, it took me years to realise that some non-striving is okay.

-Looking back, I think this moment slowly set me on a mindful path and I ended up doing an MBCT course in Brighton, for low mood.
+I think this moment slowly set me on a mindful path and I ended up doing an MBCT course at the Brighton Buddhist centre, for myself for low mood.
 I loved the course and knew that it was what I wanted to teach – I had been a trainer for years and loved my work but had never loved the subject.
 Now I’d found it.
-I started training with Bangor and was very excited about being accepted onto the TTP (Teacher Training Pathway).
-I eventually gave up my steady job teaching IT to visually impaired people, to fulfil my aim of becoming a freelance mindfulness trainer.
+I did the TTO1 at Trigonos in 2008 and the memories of that special week are still very clear.
+I eventually gave up my job teaching IT to visually impaired people, to fulfil my aim of being a freelance mindfulness trainer.

-And that’s where I feel at home somehow, sitting in different circles, learning from everyone – teachers, participants, fellow trainees – and being held by the group.
-This is also how it feels at The Mindfulness Network – although we all work remotely there is this strong camaraderie which perhaps stems from working for something bigger than oneself with the attitudinal foundations of mindfulness practice underpinning it
+That’s where I feel at home somehow, sitting in different circles, learning from everyone – teachers, participants, fellow trainees – and being held by the group.
+This is also how it feels at The Mindfulness Network – although we all work remotely there is this strong camaraderie which perhaps stems from working for something bigger than oneself with the attitudinal foundations of mindfulness practice underpinning it.

-Travelling has been a significant part of my life and I nearly didn’t finish university as in one of the holidays I was offered the chance of sailing on a luxury yacht from the UK to Sweden and Denmark and down to Mallorca.
-You might understand why I nearly stayed on the boat but I did get my degree and then worked on boats for years, doing three trans-Atlantic crossings, working in the Caribbean and then sailing across the Pacific to Tahiti and on to New Zealand.
-There is nothing like being at sea for weeks, the rhythm of natural time, having dolphins and whales around the board (sea-sickness in storms wasn’t much fun though).
+Travelling has been a significant part of my life and I worked on luxury yachts for most of my twenties, doing three trans-Atlantic crossings, working in the Caribbean and then sailing across the Pacific to New Zealand.
+There is nothing like being at sea for weeks, the rhythm of natural time, having dolphins and whales around the board.
 In New Zealand, I ended up doing a TEFL course as someone said I’d make a good teacher, so I taught in Auckland before moving to Queensland, Australia for a year.

 I can be contacted via email at teresa@mindfulness-network.org